Save an SVG Document - C#

 Save SVG to a Url

-It is necessary to specify a full Url path for the document lineto.svg saving and pass the url object to the Save() method that saves the document to a local file specified by Url.
+It is necessary to specify a full Url path for the document lineto.svg saving and pass the url object to the Save() method that saves the document to a file specified by Url.
 The following code example shows how to save a document to a Url:

 1using System.IO;